 Is Middle Spring Creek Polluted?

+The word 'polluted' conjures images of visible garbage, a chemical film on the water surface, malodorous stench, and almost no ability to sustain aquatic life.
+By that standard Middle Spring is not polluted.
+While it is not hard to find visible trash in Middle Spring stream and its water is less than pristine, Middle Spring is a pretty country stream, with abundant aquatic life.
 However, any stream with human population along its banks is going to experience adverse impacts.
-Unless the community takes exceptional measures to limit and remedy their impact, the stream will have some pollution in an absolute sense, and Middle Spring is not immune.
-It has been affected by human settlement and continues to be threatened by "siltation from agricultural runoff", "industrial pollution", and disturbance by commercial and residential development.1
+Unless the community takes exceptional measures to limit and remedy their impact, the stream will have some pollution, and Middle Spring is not immune.
+It has been affected by human settlement and continues to be threatened by "siltation from agricultural runoff", "industrial pollution", and disturbance by commercial and residential development.1 As of November 2024, we have also learned that lower portions of the creek have a PFAS hotspot.

 PA's 2024 Integrated Water Quality Report includes all or portions of several local waterways as officially 'Impaired'.
 Impairment is in relation to use.